 Parabens are a class of substances widely used as preservatives in cosmetics, foods, pharmaceuticals and other household products.
 They keep products free from bacteria, moulds and fungi that would otherwise spoil the product and could cause real harm to the user.

-An easy to ready summary of the opinions is also available from the European Commission.
+An easy to ready summary of several opinions is also available from the European Commission.

 Regulatory authorities from around the world have independently reviewed parabens in cosmetics and found them to be safe.
 Organisations such as Cancer Research UK, the NHS and the American Cancer Society all state that a link cannot be made between parabens and breast cancer.

 There is no evidence of a link between parabens in cosmetic products and cancer.
 The stories alleging this are based on one small scientific study that has been widely discredited.
 The parabens stories began in 2004, after a study was published looking at the concentration of parabens in human breast tissue.
 The study reported finding parabens in samples of human breast tumour tissues, but it also found quantities of parabens in “blank” samples that did not contain any tissue at all.
 It was an extremely small study of 20 breast tumour cases and did not include any normal tissue for comparison.
 The research did not find a causal link between deodorants and antiperspirants and breast cancer.
 In fact, the original study's authors did not claim that parabens cause breast cancer.

 Parabens have been safely used in cosmetic products for over 50 years.